 Why do I have to use Outlook for email?

-Due to the recent upgrade to Two Factor Authentication third party email systems are no longer compatible, you can still use those programs for other email accounts however your Loyola email will no longer be supported through third party mail systems.
-For further information you can view the Technology Services Information Security Policy.
+Due to the recent upgrade to Two Factor Authentication, third party email systems are no longer compatible for accessing your Loyola.edu email account.
+You can still use those programs for accessing other non-Loyola email accounts, such as Gmail or home email addresses.
+However, your Loyola email will not longer be supported through third party email systems.
+For further information view the Technology Services Information Security Policy.

 Why are you encrypting drives?